-S. No. Specify the law / regulation / guidelines which was not complied with Provide details of the non- compliance Any fines / penalties / action taken by regulatory agencies such as pollution control boards or by courts Corrective action taken, if any 1
+S. No. Specify the law / regulation Provide details Any fines / penalties / action taken by Corrective / guidelines which was not of the non- regulatory agencies such as pollution action taken, complied with compliance control boards or by courts if any 1